adam-singer/affinity/README.md

 affinity
 ========

-A bag of geometric primitives for [dart](http://www.dartlang.org/).
+A set of geometric primitives for [dart](http://www.dartlang.org/).

 Affinity uses the MIT license as described in the LICENSE file.